brmarquardt18/Neural-Machine-Translation/README.md

 # biweekly-report-3-bema8444

 # Addition_NMT
 In this notebook I explore how to apply the same sequence to sequence structure we have discussed before to things other than spoken language.
-I treat addition and the resulting answers as their own languages and train a model to translate from a string "xxx+xxx" to an answer "xxx".
+I treat addition and the resulting answers as their own languages.
+I apologize for the huge chunks of outputs, on my computer they condense down into a scrollable window. and train a model to translate from a string "xxx+xxx" to an answer "xxx".
 I found this idea very interesting because I hadn't thought about other applications of NMT like this.

 # French_English